How to write a value proposition

 Questions like, "What made you choose us?" or "What do you see as the main benefit of our service?" can help you gauge whether your value proposition lines up with customers' expectations.

 You can also gather informal feedback through conversations or by monitoring online reviews and social media comments.
-Pay attention to how customers talk about your business – this language can help you refine your message to reflect how people naturally describe the benefits they experience.
+Pay attention to how customers talk about your business – this language can help you refine your marketing messaging to reflect how people naturally describe the benefits they experience.

 Don't hesitate to ask trusted peers or mentors in your industry to review your value proposition and provide insights on its clarity and effectiveness.